aexol-studio/bddx/Readme.md

 }
 ```

-- in: string - means folder with test files, **(default: "./bddx/tests")**
+- in: string - input folder with the test files, **(default: "./bddx/tests")**
-- out: string - means folder to generate test result files, **(default: "./bddx/results")**
+- out: string - output folder where the test result files are saved, **(default: "./bddx/results")**

-E-mail and Jira API token are saved localy on machine so they are safe!
+E-mail and Jira API token are saved locally on the machine so that they are safe!

-#### Run all .feature tests and save result in file in output directory
+#### Run all .feature tests and save results in a file in the output directory:

 ```
 bddx
 ```

-#### Run all .feature tests and when reporting failed one task on configured Jira will be created
+#### Run all .feature tests and when reporting a failed one, create a task on the configured Jira:

 ```
 bddx jira
 ```

-#### Also you can select unfinished session and do rest of tests by (question of jira usage will be asked):
+#### You can also select an unfinished session and continue the tests (you will also be asked about Jira usage):

 ```
 bddx continue
 ```

-#### Check if Jira API token is working correctly.
-If there is any problem the loop will force user to provide correct token value.
+#### Check if the Jira API token is working correctly.
+If there's a problem with the loop BDDx will ask the user to provide the correct token value:

 ```
 bddx checkToken